glasser/vote.davidglasser.net/content/post/201806-candidates.md

 Andy Katz, Dan Kalb, and Judy Appel all seem basically fine on non-housing issues but not great on housing and not super exciting overall.

+Right now, I'm thinking that Beckles' housing platform is more nuanced than I'd originally thought when rejecting her as a NIMBY ally, and I think she deserves to be one of the two fall candidates.
+I'm leaning towards voting for her now, though I'm not sure I'll be fully decided before filling out my ballot on election day; Wicks and Pardue-Okimoto are still serious choices.
+And I can even imagine voting for one of them now, having them make it to November, and voting for somebody else then.
+We'll see.

 ## Superior Court Judge, Office 11: ?